bertjiazheng/Structured3D/README.md

 The dataset consists of rendering images and corresponding ground truth annotations (*e.g.*, semantic, albedo, depth, surface normal, layout) under different lighting and furniture configurations.
 Please refer to [data organization](data_organization.md) for more details.

-To download the dataset, please fill the [agreement form](https://forms.gle/LXg4bcjC2aEjrL9o8) that indicate you agree to the [Structured3D Terms of Use](https://drive.google.com/open?id=13ZwWpU_557ZQccwOUJ8H5lvXD7MeZFMa).
+To download the dataset, please fill the [agreement form](https://forms.gle/LXg4bcjC2aEjrL9o8) that indicates you agree to the [Structured3D Terms of Use](https://drive.google.com/open?id=13ZwWpU_557ZQccwOUJ8H5lvXD7MeZFMa).
 After we receive your agreement form, we will provide download access to the dataset.

 For fair comparison, we define standard training, validation, and testing splits as follows: *scene_00000* to *scene_02999* for training, *scene_03000* to *scene_03249* for validation, and *scene_03250* to *scene_03499* for testing.